ZPoreba/MashApp/README.md

 # MashApp

-MashApp is mash-up application that integrate date and components from different sources into one application
+MashApp is mash-up application that integrate data and components from different sources into one application

 ## Build and run